 Paula has been a teacher at World Academy since 2012.
-Paula graduated from the University of Massachusetts in Boston with a B.A. in Art, and more recently from Hesser College in Nashua with a Lead Teacher Certificate.
+She graduated from the University of Massachusetts in Boston with a B.A. in Art, and more recently from Hesser College in Nashua with a Lead Teacher Certificate.
 She is certified in CPR and First Aid, as well as water safety.
-She is also a member of the World Academy Safety Committee.
-She continues to take professional development workshops to expand her knowledge and keep up to date with new teaching models.
+She continues to take professional development workshops to expand her knowledge and keep up-to-date with new teaching models.

 - BA in Art from University of Massachusetts in Boston

 - Lead Teacher Certificate from Hesser College in Nashua

 - 2013 - Present Lead Teacher, Preschool 3s, World Academy

 - 2012 - 2013 Afternoon Assistant, Preschool 3s, World Academy

 - 2010 - 2012 Lead Teacher, Preschool 3s, Apple Blossoms, Merrimack

 - 2008 - 2010 Afternoon Teacher, Preschool 3s, Apple Blossoms, Merrimack